cmlibs/zinc/docs/CMGUI_lines_cylinders.rst

    :align: center

    **Figure 2: The scene editor settings available for a lines graphical setting.**

+   **Note:** if no lines appear, you may not have added faces (and lines) to the mesh
+- try the ``gfx define faces`` command.

 |

 *Cylinders* are very similar to lines, with a few additional parameters.
 A cylinders graphical setting will draw cylinders along all the same elements that a lines graphical setting would.
 Cylinders are different to lines in that they have a size relative to the mesh - therefore they scale with zooming just like other objects that have an actual "size" in the scene.
-They have the following settings in addition to those above:
+The number of "faces" that are used to display cylinders is set under the *General settings* under *Circle dicretization*.
+The higher the number, the more circular the cylinders will appear.
+The default setting is for six sides.
+Cylinders have the following settings in addition to those for lines:

 * **Constant radius:** This is the radius of the cylinders, in the same units as the coordinate system.